 Deleting a single task is easy!
 Click on the Delete icon for the task you want to delete.
 You can delete any non-recurring task or any recurring task scheduled in the past.

 Watch tasks to keep an eye on them (pun intended), without actually being assigned responsibility.
-All watched tasks show up on your MyBar Task list, and if they are upcoming or overdue, they will be counted on the respective widget.
+All watched tasks show up on your MyBar Task list, and you'll be notified automatically via email of any status changes.
+Finally, any upcoming or overdue tasks you happen to be watching will be counted on widgets displaying those criteria.

 There's a few additional export and navigation options to take advantage of for your tasks.